DanielHfnr/PIR-Sensor/README.md

 # PIR-Sensor
 Script to read data from PIR-Sensor for the Raspberry PI If the Sensor detects movement the screen is turned on.
-Wenn no movement is detected for longer than 60 seconds, the screen will be automatically turned off.
+When no movement is detected for longer than 60 seconds, the screen will be automatically turned off.

 I used this script in combination with the service for my magic mirror.